 In the Main Library, lockers (for storage of personal belongings and checked-out library material) may be reserved by undergraduates for one semester, and graduate students for one year.
 One day lockers and padlocks are also available.
-Please ask at the Patron Services Desk (between library entrances on first floor) or call (517) 355-2333.
+Please ask at the Circulation Desk (between library entrances on first floor) or call (517) 355-2333.

 Assistance using library resources is available at the Main Library Reference Desk as well as by email, chat, or phone using Ask A Librarian.